Lumetriflow/aecmd/README.md

 ## Usage
 Pre-requisites:-
-* Set the export options in After Effects as you normally would, and then..
+* Set the **export** options in After Effects as you normally would, and then..

-* Run the script
+ Run the script>>
-* Enter First and Last frame number
-* Follow the instructions on your screen.
+ enter First and Last frame number>> follow the instructions on your screen.

 Video tutorial-